 There are many possible reasons why some Christians fail to have a consistently biblical worldview:

-1) They are ignorant of what the Bible says.
+1) They lack knowledge of what the Bible says.
 They do not know the Word.
-If someone doesn’t know what the Bible says about the sanctity of human life, for example, it will be difficult for him to form a biblical view on the subject.
-For those who are ignorant, education is the key.
+If someone doesn’t know what the Bible says about the sanctity of human life, for example, it will be difficult for him or her to form a biblical view on the subject.
+For the uninformed, education is the key.

 2) They reject what the Bible says on certain issues.
 The Barna Group conducted a survey asking questions about the Bible to determine if people truly believed what the Bible said.
 The results were startling: only 4 percent did.
 Professed Christians did not fare much better.
 If a professed Christian does not believe what the Bible says, it will be impossible for him to have an authentic biblical worldview.
 For those who are contrary, repentance is the key.